Ohio Travel Guide: Best Places to Visit, Weekend Trips, Lake Erie, Hocking Hills, and Local Planning Tips

 Best Time to Visit Ohio

-Ohio can be visited year-round, but the best season depends on whether you want amusement parks, lake trips, fall cabins, city weekends, sports, or holiday events.
+Ohio can be visited year-round, but the best season depends on whether you want amusement parks, lake trips, fall cabins, city weekends, sports, festivals, or holiday events.

-| Spring | Milder weather, zoo trips, parks, city weekends, early hiking, and baseball season. | Columbus, Cleveland, Cincinnati, Toledo, Dayton, Hocking Hills, and families. |
+SpringMilder weather, zoo trips, city weekends, early hiking, baseball, parks, and spring events.Columbus, Cleveland, Cincinnati, Toledo, Dayton, Hocking Hills, and families.

-| Summer | Peak season for Cedar Point, Lake Erie, islands, water parks, family road trips, and outdoor festivals. | Cedar Point, Sandusky, Lake Erie, Put-in-Bay, Kelleys Island, families, and beach-style lake trips. |
+SummerPeak season for Cedar Point, Lake Erie, islands, water parks, family road trips, boating, and festivals.Cedar Point, Sandusky, Lake Erie, Put-in-Bay, Kelleys Island, Port Clinton, Marblehead, families, and lake trips.

-| Fall | Fall color, football, cabin weekends, cooler hiking, harvest season, and scenic drives. | Hocking Hills, Amish Country, Mohican, Cuyahoga Valley, couples, road trips, and photographers. |
+FallFall color, football, cabin weekends, cooler hiking, harvest season, scenic drives, and couples getaways.Hocking Hills, Amish Country, Mohican, Cuyahoga Valley, Columbus, Cleveland, Cincinnati, and road trips.

 Ohio Travel Planning Tips

-Pick One Main Region First
+Pick One Main Anchor First

 Book Hocking Hills Cabins Early